-Justin Kerner is an associate in the Litigation Department.
-He handles all aspects of complex commercial cases (including class actions) in state and federal trial courts.
+Justin Kerner is a senior attorney in the Litigation Department.
+He handles all aspects of complex commercial and consumer finance cases, including class actions, in state and federal trial courts.
 He also regularly handles appellate matters.

 Produce and Transportation Matters